RobotLocomotion/drake/examples/multibody/rolling_sphere/README.md

   - Contact between a rigid shape and compliant shape is supported.
   - Contact between two rigid or two compliant objects isn't supported.
-  - Drake `Mesh` shapes can only be modeled with _rigid_ hydroleastic representation.
+  - Drake `Mesh` shapes can only be modeled with _rigid_ hydroelastic representation.

 __Solvers__